Retiortuk/Retiortuk/README.md

 - 👋 Hi, I’m @Retiortuk
-- 👀 I’m interested in Web Development,other than programming 3D Modeling, Photography
+- 👀 I’m interested in Web Development,other than programming.
+3D Modeling, Photography
 - 🌱 I’m currently learning HTML CSS Python
 - 💞️ I’m looking to collaborate on Cool Project and Inspiring to lot of people
 - 📫 How to reach me <a href="https://www.instagram.com/auliizm/">@auliizm</a>